 If your doctor suspects a certain illness, your doctor may suggest you try certain medications that can help pinpoint the cause.
 For example, if your doctor thinks your cough is due to GERD, you may be prescribed medications to reduce your stomach acid.
 If your cough gets better, then the diagnosis will be correct.

-If medications are causing your cough, your doctor may change your prescription.
-If you take an ACE inhibitor or other medication that seems to bring on your cough, do not stop taking it without your doctor's approval.
+- If medications are causing your cough, your doctor may change your prescription.
+If you take an ACE inhibitor or other medication that seems to bring on your cough, do not stop taking it without your doctor's approval due to potentially life-threatening effects of abrupt discontinuation of these medications.

-If you have allergies, you can take steps to avoid the allergic trigger, called an allergen.
-See also: Allergic Rhinitis
+- If you have allergies, you can take steps to avoid the allergic trigger, called an allergen.

-Different drugs, listed below, may be used to either relieve your cough or treat the underlying condition.
+Different drugs may be used to either relieve your cough or treat the underlying condition, including:

 - Decongestants -- help open your nasal passages so you can breathe easier; they may help if your cough is due to postnasal drip.
 Some decongestants may contain pseudoephedrine, which can raise blood pressure.
 People with high blood pressure or enlarged prostate should not take drugs containing pseudoephedrine.
 Using nasal decongestant sprays and drops for more than 3 days in a row can cause "rebound congestion," where the nasal passages swell.
 Do not use decongestants if you have emphysema or chronic bronchitis.
 Decongestants are often combined in cold medicines with antihistamines, cough suppressants, and pain relievers.
 People with heart disease, high blood pressure, diabetes, or glaucoma should not take decongestants.
 Popular brands of decongestants include Sudafed, Afrin, and Neo-Synephrine.